dotwebstack/dotwebstack-framework/docs/ext/spatial.md

   srid:
     28992:
       dimensions: 2
-      precision: 4
+      scale: 4
     7415:
       dimensions: 3
-      precision: 4
+      scale: 4
       equivalent: 28992
 ```

 A three dimensional geometry can be reprojected to a two dimensional geometry when the property `equivalent` is configured.

-The precision of a GeoJSON can be configured with the `precision` property.
+The scale of a GeoJSON can be configured with the `scale` property.